j-mcgregor/wf-e2e-test/README.md

 "test:watch": "jest --runInBand --watchAll",
 # single run with coverage
 "test:coverage": "yarn jest --coverage ",
-# use this when commiting instead of git commit -m '' - it enforces solid git commit messages making it easier to see past work
+# use this when committing instead of git commit -m '' - it enforces solid git commit messages making it easier to see past work
 "commit-cli": "git-cz"
 ```

-Husky is also implemented to run linting before commiting and testing before pushing
+Husky is also implemented to run linting before committing and testing before pushing